uit-no-old/elixir-excelerate/meta-pipe.md

 * Standardized setup of execution environment on Elixir cloud platform by December 2016

 Cloud:
-* cPouta execution environment based on OpenStack by December 2016 (protype done)
+* cPouta execution environment based on OpenStack by December 2016 (prototype done)

 Backend:
 * Spark backend by 15.09.2016? (currently testing)